nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

 draft: false
 ---

 One of my project consists of backend (rust) split into many services and frontend made with Svelte.
-Sooner rather than later I found out that rust builds that we're rather quick locally took ages in CI, resulting in poor CI feedback experience and test times exceeding 15minutes.
-This post was made to help people struggling with simmilar issues.
+Sooner rather than later I found out that rust builds that we're rather quick locally took ages in CI, resulting in poor CI feedback experience and test times exceeding 15 minutes.
+This post was made to help people struggling with similar issues.

 # Project Structure
-The way I structure my projects will influence some of the futhurer solutions, so I thought it's worthwhile sharing
+The way I structure my projects will influence some of the further solutions, so I thought it's worthwhile sharing
 ```yaml
     # in this case all backend services all written in rust
     backend: